thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 ## Attending PIPELINE Conference 2016

-In the end I was not selected to speak at
+In the end, I was not selected to speak at
 [PIPELINE Conference](https://pipelineconf.info/) 2016.

 > This was a very good proposal that narrowly missed out.
 We liked the emphasis upon culture for Continuous Delivery rather than tools, particularly the mention of delivery, feedback, and continuous integration.
 However, we were uncomfortable with the 3 Ways Of DevOps as the cornerstone of the proposal.
 Continuous Delivery != DevOps (see http://blog.xebialabs.com/2014/12/10/cargo-cult-devops by Dave Farley), and while using the 3 Ways to drive cultural change is a good idea we would have preferred a different cornerstone that was less DevOps-centric.
 If the submitter is interested this could be a LondonCD talk later in the year, and we can recommend other conferences if it helps e.g. DevOpsDays